vision-rsl/bike-sharing-assignment/README.md

 ## 3 features contributing significantly
 The top 3 features contributing significantly towards explaining the demand of the shared bikes are:
-a.
-Temperature
+-	Temperature
-b.
-Weather
+-	Weather
-c.
-Months (mid-year may to sept)
+- Months (mid-year may to sept)

 ## Contact